 After the conclusion of the three presentations on Medtronic’s 780G system, Dr. Bruce Buckingham from Stanford University presented the pre-pivotal trial results from Insulet’s Omnipod 5, powered by Horizon.
 These are the first outpatient results the public has seen.

 As a reminder, the Omnipod 5 (previously Omnipod Horizon) algorithm lives on the pod itself and communicates directly to a Dexcom G6.
 It will be controlled via an app on your Samsung smartphone device or via a locked down touchscreen Personal Diabetes Manager (PDM).
 The Omnipod does not need to stay in range of a device like current DIY Loop systems to operate in hybrid closed loop mode.

-Omnipod 5 improved outcomes across the board, with the biggest improvements coming when patients were given the choice to customize their own glucose targets.
-During this “free choice” testing over 4-9 weeks, TIR increased from 65.6% in adults to 73.8%.
-Among children TIR increased from 51% to 70.1%.
-This amounted to 17/18 children achieving >60% TIR compared to just 4/18 on standard therapy.
+Omnipod 5 improved outcomes across the board, with the biggest improvements coming when patients were given the choice to customize their own blood glucose targets.
+During this “free choice” testing over four-to-nine weeks, TIR increased from 65.6 percent in adults to 73.8 percent.
+Among children TIR increased from 51 percent to 70.1 percent.
+This amounted to 17/18 children achieving >60 percent TIR compared to just 4/18 on standard therapy.

 After announcing a pause in the Omnipod 5 pivotal trial in March due to a rare software anomaly, Insulet announced just last week that the trial is back underway.
 The next generation device is expected to be available in the United States in the first half of 2021.

 Click here for complete coverage of ADA 2020 from Beyond Type 2.